mvergaral/dm-toolbox/README.md

 ### For Users
 Download the latest executable for Windows, macOS, or Linux from the [Releases](https://github.com/mvergaral/dm-toolbox/releases) page.

+> **Note for Windows Users:** You may see a "Windows protected your PC" (SmartScreen) warning when installing.
+This is normal for new open-source applications without a paid digital certificate.
+To proceed, click **"More info"** and then **"Run anyway"**.

 ### For Developers
 DM Toolbox is built with Electron, React, and TypeScript.